 d.
 Concentration rations are available from the US Census Bureau.

 1. Horizontal integration results from a merger of competing companies.
-U.S. Steel was formed with the merger of competing
+Standard Oil was form by

 E. A brief history of the merger movement